-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+What you must pay when you get these services Services that are covered for you Inpatient stay: Covered services received in a hospital or Depending on your level of SNF during a non-covered inpatient stay income and Medicaid If you have exhausted your inpatient benefits or if the inpatient eligibility, you pay the stay is not reasonable and necessary, we will not cover your following cost sharing inpatient stay.
+However, in some cases, we will cover certain amounts: services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include but are not 0% or 20% of the cost for limited to: Primary care Physician services provider and Diagnostic tests (like lab tests) specialist visits X-ray, radium, and isotope therapy including technician Diagnostic materials and services procedures and Surgical dressings laboratory tests Splints, casts and other devices used to reduce fractures Prosthetics and and dislocations durable medical Prosthetics and orthotics devices (other than dental) that equipment replace all or part of an internal body organ (including Medical and surgical contiguous tissue), or all or part of the function of a supplies permanently inoperative or malfunctioning internal Physical, speech & body organ, including replacement or repairs of such occupational therapy devices Leg, arm, back, and neck braces; trusses; and artificial Prior Authorization from legs, arms, and eyes including adjustments, repairs, and VillageCareMAX for replacements required because of breakage, wear, loss, certain services. or a change in the patient's physical condition